As an Amazon Associate I earn from qualifying purchases.

 - In a medium size bowl, whisk together the butter, molasses, brown sugar, egg yolk, pumpkin, and vanilla extract until smooth.
 Pour the wet ingredients into the dry ingredients and stir with a spatula until completely combined.
 Stir in the pepitas and cinnamon chips.

-- Using a 1 ounce cookie scoop, drop dough into prepared baking sheets.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop dough into prepared baking sheets.
 Press down slightly on the tops of the cookies to help start the spreading process.

 - Bake for 12-13 minutes or until edges just begin to brown.
 Remove from oven and allow to sit on baking sheet for at least 2 minutes.
 Cookies will look and feel underdone, and will "set" as they cool on baking sheets.
 Cookies will last covered at room temperature up to 5 days.
 Baked cookies freeze well, as does unbaked rolled dough (up to 2 months).
 Do not thaw and add an extra minute to baking time.